gradle/gradle/design-docs/continuous-build.md

 ### Open issues

-- Self modifying tasks will cause a loop
-- Builds with tasks that change inputs of tasks executed earlier in the build will cause a loop
-- Jar task might need this fix: https://github.com/gradle/gradle/commit/4bc280cff6745e78e0b764c604c19214c5b9c946
+- Jar task needs this fix to prevent looping: https://github.com/gradle/gradle/commit/4bc280cff6745e78e0b764c604c19214c5b9c946

+## Story: Print the path of the task to console whose input changed

+This is an extension to the story "Continuous build will trigger a rebuild when an input file is changed during build execution".
+When a change is detected, the path of the task whose input changed should be printed to the console.

+This helps the user find out the reason which triggered the build.
+It is possible that a continuous build keeps re-triggering new builds when the user isn't doing any changes.
+This happens when a task changes it's own inputs during execution or when a task changes the inputs of a task that has been executed in the build before it.
+The user should fix such builds since continuous build will not prevent such loops.

 ## Story: Currently running build is canceled before triggering a new build

-This is an extension to the previous story "Continuous build will trigger a rebuild when an input file is changed during build execution".
+This is an extension to the story "Continuous build will trigger a rebuild when an input file is changed during build execution".
 When a change is detected, the currently executing build is canceled and a new build is triggered.

 ### Test coverage